MarkosKon/compare-object-field/README.md

 # Compare object field to value

-> A tiny function that compares an object's field with a value (or just checks the field).
+> A small library with a function that compares an object's field with a value and two others that use the previous to filter arrays of objects.

 ## Installation